bhdouglass/clickable/README.md

 * `clickable setup-lxd` - Setup an lxd container for building in
 * `clickable <custom command>` - Runs a custom command specified in the "scripts" config
 * `clickable <custom command> --device` - Runs a custom command specified in the "scripts" config on the device
+* `clickable` - Runs the default sub-commands specified in the "default" config

 You can combine the commands together like `clickable build click_build install launch`